|

 in front of the row of houses which were set back from London Road on an angle.

-was not big enough for any further houses and if Albion Place had been any
+tannery.
+It was not big enough for any further houses and if Albion Place had

-nearer to London Road the terrace would not have been as wide.
-The houses were demolished
+been any nearer to London Road the terrace would not have been as wide.

-in the early 1960s and a garage was built on the site.
+1960s with a garage built on the site.

 "Lost Houses" also refers to Johnson's